 So, why would the two indicators diverge if they are both volume based?

 The answer to this question is due to the differences in the formulas of these indicators.
 The ADL compares the current close with the current high and current low.
 The OBV compares the current close with the previous close.

 But, the real question is what direction will the stock go after the divergence emerges?

 First, see if the stock is trending.
 Next, validate the trend is high if there is high volume to support the move.

 Here we have a classic divergence between the OBV and ADL.
 The two lines cross creating a divergence.
 Fortunately, the trend is bearish and is confirmed with relatively high trading volumes.
 Therefore, we get a bearish signal on the chart.

-Accumulation Distribution Trading System with the OBV
+a) Accumulation Distribution Trading System with the OBV

 ADL & OBV Trade Entry